 Vicarious trauma happens quickly.
 Trauma is contagious, and suffering trauma symptoms without firsthand trauma is often vicarious trauma.

 Vicarious trauma occurs via listening (like therapists, dispatchers, or aid workers), by seeing (like first responders and witnesses to someone else’s trauma), and even through consuming media (for example: excessive seeking out of raw coverage of a violent crime or disaster can result in vicarious trauma).

-In burnout in vicarious trauma, guilt is often at play.
+In the type of burnout that comes with vicarious trauma, guilt is often at play.
 There are three types of guilt: